gvwilson/sensibleadventures/bookster/bookster.md

 Conversation rambled after that.
 When the innkeeper and his daughter came to clear the table, Razi wrapped his *deel* around his long legs and retired to a bench against the common room wall with a book.
-Laeuc took out a flute; another traveller tuned the battered old erhu standing in the corner and joined in, and soon a ragged chorus threw the verses of a round back and forth.
+Laeuc took out a flute; another traveler tuned the battered old erhu standing in the corner and joined in, and soon a ragged chorus threw the verses of a round back and forth.
 And if the cheer was a little forced, well, what of it?